robcarver17/pysystemtrade/docs/userguide.md

 3. Futures data - code_carrydata.csv (eg AEX_carrydata): headings: DATETIME, PRICE,CARRY,CARRY_CONTRACT PRICE_CONTRACT
 4. Currency data - ccy1ccy2fx.csv (eg AUDUSDfx): headings: DATETIME, FXRATE

 DATETIME should be something that pandas.to_datetime can parse.
-Note that the price in (2) is the continously stitched price, whereas the price in (3) is the price of the contract we're currently trading.
+Note that the price in (2) is the continously stitched price (see [volatility calculation](#vol_calc) ), whereas the price in (3) is the price of the contract we're currently trading.

 At a minimum we need to have a currency file for each instrument's currency against the default (defined as "USD"); and for the currency of the account we're trading in (i.e. for a UK investor you'd need a GBPUSD file).
 If cross rate files are available they will be used; otherwise the USD rates will be used to work out implied cross rates.